splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Define team and token naming conventions
 ------------------------------------------

 Before creating teams and tokens, determine your naming convention.
-A naming convention helps you to track token assignments and control data-ingest limits.
+A naming convention helps you to track token assignments and control data-ingestion limits.
 Aligning team and token names also helps you to identify token owners when viewing the usage reports.
 For example, you can align team and token names in the following way:

 * Team name: FRONTEND_DEV_TEAM
 * Token names: FRONTEND_DEV_TEAM_INGEST, FRONTEND_DEV_TEAM_API, FRONTEND_DEV_TEAM_RUM